 Details about how to apply special features are in the sections below, but to have these features, you must choose the right product.
 You should be able to find a car cover that fits your make and model pretty easily.

-Not all car covers fit your car the same way, however, even if they are designed for the right type of vehicle.
+Not all car covers will fit your car the same way, even if they are designed for the same type of vehicle.
 Some brands sell covers with pockets for the side mirrors, for instance, or special tools for non-retractable antenna holes.

 In order to fit your car well, your cover may need these features.
 Consider your vehicle carefully before making a final purchase.
 Filter by year, make, model, and trim to make sure the cover is going to be the right fit.